 Important general information

-Students interested in the pre-medicine advising track must obtain a bachelor’s degree and complete the necessary prerequisites for medical school.
+Students interested in the pre-medicine career advising track must obtain a bachelor’s degree and complete the necessary prerequisites for medical school.
 All prerequisites should be completed or on track to be complete prior to medical school matriculation.
 Best results occur when all prerequisite courses have been taken and grades are available at the time of application.
-Students interested in medical school should consult with a pre-professional health adviser to learn about requirements that are specific to the schools of medicine to which they hope to apply.
+Students interested in medical school should consult with a pre-professional health career adviser to learn about requirements that are specific to the schools of medicine to which they hope to apply.

 Prerequisites for the VCU School of Medicine